yongchaofan/tinyTerm/docs/index.md

 Network engineers commonly use terminal emulator to send CLI commands to network devices, and frequently face challenges like:

-	* what's the syntax of that magic command I used last time?
+	- what's the syntax of that magic command I used last time?
-	* have to send 100 commands to 10 devices, that's a lot of typing!
+	- have to send 100 commands to 10 devices, that's a lot of typing!
-	* scripting
+	- Wish the terminal can send command intelligently based on server response

 tinyTerm is an open source terminal emulator designed to network engineers with features like:

-	* command hsitory and autocompletion
+	- command hsitory and autocompletion
-	* command batch and automation
+	- command batch and automation
-	* scripting interface for extension
+	- scripting interface for extension

 ## Terminal Emulation
 At first glance, tinyTerm is just another terminal emulator, operates just like any other emulators.
 User interface design takes minimallist philosophy like putty, and goes even further as to integrate munu bar into title bar, hide srollbar until scrolling back, only one dialog for connection making.

 Five types of connections supported: serial, telnet, ssh, sftp and netconf.